Serena set for US Open as officials vow safety, star power - France 24

 The Flushing Meadows fortnight will be the first Grand Slam event staged since the deadly virus outbreak shut down global sport.
 Wimbledon was cancelled and the French Open was postponed until September.

+The USTA expects an 80% drop in net operating income as a result of having no spectators for the US Open but will provide $60 million in prize money for the two events in New York combined plus another $3.3 million each to the ATP and WTA.

+"We have the resources we can do this for a one-off year," USTA chief executive officer Mike Dowse said.

-Novak Djokovic has been among several top players critical of the idea of staging the US Open as scheduled given the severe US impact of COVID-19, although the major issues in the New York area have been declining for several weeks.
+Novak Djokovic has been among several top players critical of the idea of staging the US Open as scheduled given the severe US impact of COVID-19, although cases in the New York area have been declining for several weeks.

-"It's the right decision for tennis," said USTA chief executive officer Mike Dowse.
+"It's the right decision for tennis," Dowse said.
 "Our fans told us unequivocally they're excited to see the best players in the world."

+Williams will be chasing her 24th Grand Slam singles title to match Margaret Court's all-time record.

+"I'm confident a lot of athletes want to return to play," said US Open tournament director Stacey Allaster.
+"It's going to be great, exciting tennis for our fans around the world."

-Players will be tested for COVID-19 when they arrive at the tournament hotel and at least once a week thereafter, with those electing to stay at private homes being tested more often as they enter the "bubble" area of the tournament.
+Players will be tested for COVID-19 when they arrive at the tournament hotel, which opens August 15, and at least once a week thereafter, with those electing to stay at private homes being tested more often as they enter the Open grounds, which are available August 16.

+"We're confident we can pull this off," said Dr. Brian Hainline, USTA Medical Advisory Group chairman.

+"We know how we can start doing things in a manner that doesn't necessarily prevent one person from getting the disease but we can prevent a major outbreak of COVID-19."

 © 2020 AFP